 Finally, Dotfiles I Actually Like

+So I pointed Claude Code at my mess.
 The result is at github.com/cchawn/dotfiles.
-It's nothing fancy, but it's a setup that finally makes sense to me.
-Friends have even started forking it to bootstrap their own, which is wild considering my previous dotfiles repos were graveyards of half-finished configs.
+Friends have started using it to bootstrap their own setups, which is wild considering my previous dotfiles were graveyards of half-finished configs.

 The Commit History Tells the Story